After the best PlayStation VR2 games? Here are our recommendations for the top 25 best PS VR2 games on the PS5 VR headset.

 As one of the few first-party games with PlayStation VR2 support, Horizon Call of the Mountain quickly left its mark when the headset launched back in 2023.
 This PS VR2 exclusive is one of the most visually stunning and dense VR experiences available, with some stunning environments that rival Half-Life: Alyx.

-While the gameplay isn't necessarily revelatory for VR, it is nonetheless incredibly polished and a stunning experience to behold in the headset as you explore a different side of this world as someone other than Aloy.
+While the gameplay isn't necessarily revelatory for VR, it is nonetheless incredibly polished and a stunning experience to behold in the headset as you explore a different side of this world as someone apart from Aloy.
 We awarded it our Favorite New PS VR2 Game for 2023 and for any PS VR2 owner, Horizon Call of the Mountain is a must-have.

 Kayak VR: Mirage

-It may not feature a fully-fledged campaign or an extensive selection of game modes, but Kayak VR is one of the most relaxing VR experiences available on the platform and a joy to look at from every angle.
-That's only improved with the Soča Valley DLC introducing a new environment, and a real-time multiplayer update soon followed.
+It may not feature a fully fledged campaign or an extensive selection of game modes, yet Kayak VR is one of the most relaxing VR experiences available on the platform and a joy to look at from every angle.
+That's only improved with the Soča Valley and Yucatán DLCs introducing two new environments, and a real-time multiplayer update also appeared.

 Metro Awakening